-Some counterweights don’t come with tracking force gauges built-in, so you’ll have to use a digital scale to measure the downward force.
+Some counterweights don’t come with tracking force gauges built-in, so you’ll have to use ato measure the downward force.
 Digital scales can be found for very cheap online, and can make things easier (and more accurate) than trusting a dial.

 Set the tangential alignment curve